The Burning Child: About

-Synopsis
+Plot

 Entering Vienna in aerial shots and by train in the morning from the west, with the flow of the Danube River, Joseph visits the Imperial Pavilion, a station at Hietzing of the Vienna Stadtbahn designed by Otto Wagner to take the Emperor by train from his summer residence Schönbrunn Palace to the Hofburg and his offices in center city.
 A famous interior designed by Wagner, the Pavilion, straddling the tracks of the Stadtbahn, supposes Franz Joseph I of Austria to be a busy, nervous commuter needing to be comforted by nature imagery and directed by modern architectural signage and design.
 The film transitions to Freud's home and offices at Berggasse 19, where we learn about Freud's home-making efforts and the peculiar space he created for patients: the psychoanalytical consultation room as utopian domestic setting that projects patients back to family and home.
 We learn about Freud's flight from Vienna in 1938 and the fate of his apartment at Berggasse 19—it became a collective apartment for Jews to be sent to the death camps.
 Wagner's Stadtbahn carries Joseph to the exposed bed of the Wien (river) where he encounters water ecologist Stefan Schmutz releasing baby sturgeons.
 Sturgeons, Schmutz explains, are born with a homing instinct: they return to spawn where they were born.
 Flowing underground the river takes Joseph to the Vienna Secession, where Vienna's foremost artists and architects (Olbrich, Klimt, Hoffmann, Koloman Moser and others) imagined futuristic dream homes for their largely Jewish clientele.
 Speaking before Klimt's Beethoven Frieze, artist and theorist Peter Weibel explains Freud's theory of the Uncanny, where home is familiar and strange, built architecture and psychic space.
 The story of interior design, as an artistic and psychic process, passes to Josef Hoffmann's modernist Sanatorium Purkersdorf, Adolf Loos' American Bar and Looshaus on Michaelerplatz, artist Bernhard Leitner's sound-art studio in Upper Austria, and shoemaker Rudolf Scheer & Sons, to the archives at the heart of Vienna.
 There Joseph learns of the facts of his grandparents murder upon their arrival by train to the Maly Trostinets extermination camp.
 Joseph walks to the site of his father's disappeared Viennese home.
 To the sound of a late 1920s recording of an old-fashioned aria from Erich Wolfgang Korngold's "Die tote Stadt," a montage of photographs taken by his father in Vienna in 1946 gives way to a full view of the painting and the lost home it depicts.